 Authors: Anders Kühle, Joost van der Heijden

-Date: September 2024
+Date: June 2025

-Version: 1.1
+Version: 1.2

-Copyright © QDevil 2024

-Commented [MK1]: Could be good to add the QERP sales name Q325 to here - that is what we use in the DoC's

 1.1 IEEE Common commands

 ABORt

 Description Aborts all functions (functions generators, sweeps etc) and returns the trigger sequences to the idle / wait for trigger state.

-Syntax ABORt

-Arguments None

-Query response N/A

-$\textbf{Example(s)} \quad \text{>SOUR:TRI:TRIG:SOUR BUS} \quad (@1:24) \quad \text{- sets the trigger source to BUS for triangle}$

-generators on all channels.

->\TRG - Fires the global BUS trigger starting the ch 1-24 triangle generators ABOR - Stops all triggered functions, including the 24 triangle generators above.
+ABORt Syntax Arguments None Query response N/A Example(s) >SOUR:TRI:TRIG:SOUR BUS (@1:24) - sets the trigger source to BUS for triangle generators on all channels. - Fires the global BUS trigger starting the ch 1-24 >TRG triangle generators - Stops all triggered functions, including the 24 > ABOR

 Notes This command will stop all waveform generators, DC:LIST or SWEeps, and current measurement.
-Note that if an output has not reached its set voltage due to slew rate limitations, them the output will continue ramping until the set value has been reached. \IDN?
+Note that if an output has not reached its set voltage due to slew rate limitations, them the output will continue ramping until the set value has been reached.

+triangle generators above.

+IDN?

 Description Identification query.
-Returns the product name, model number, serial number etc. Syntax \IDN?
+Returns the product name, model number, serial number etc. Syntax IDN?

 Arguments None

 Query response Returns the product name, model number, serial number, and firmware version.

-Example(s) >\IDN?
+Example(s) >IDN?
 QDevil,QDAC-II,Q310-1234,1.02

 Notes

-\RST
+RST

 Description Reset command.
 Bring the QDAC-II Compact into the power on state with all settings at

 their default values.

-Syntax \RST
+Syntax RST

 Arguments None

 Query response None.
 Event only.

+Example(s) >RST

->\RST Example(s) This command does not restart the firmware.
-It merely aborts all ongoing jobs, sets Notes output voltages to zero, and resets all data structures to their power up defaults and enters the "wait for message" idle state.
+Notes This command does not restart the firmware.
+It merely aborts all ongoing jobs, sets output voltages to zero, and resets all data structures to their power up defaults and enters the "wait for message" idle state.

-\TRG
+TRG

 Description Global trigger command.
 Triggers all functions which have BUS as their trigger source.

-\TRG Syntax
+Syntax TRG

 Arguments None

-Query response
+Query response N/A

-SOUR1:SQU:TRIG:SOUR BUS - Sets the trigger source of the square wave generator Example(s)
+Example(s) > SOUR1:SQU:TRIG:SOUR BUS - Sets the trigger source of the square wave generator

 on channel 1 to BUS

->\TRG - Fires the global trigger starting the square wave
+>TRG - Fires the global trigger starting the square wave

 generator on channel 1

 Notes If no functions have their rigger source set to BUS, then the command has no effect.

-\STB?
+STB?

 Description Status byte query.
 Returns the status byte register (STBR).
-Syntax \STB?
+Syntax STB?

 Arguments None

-Status byte (numeric response) in the range of 0-255, representing the sum of bits in the Query response
+Query response Status byte (numeric response) in the range of 0-255, representing the sum of bits in the

 STB register, see Table 1.

->GARBage >\STB?
-4 Example(s) - undefined command.
+Example(s) >GARBage - undefined command.

+>STB?
+4

+Notes

-Notes Table 1.
+Table 1.
 STB (Status Byte Register) Bits meaning.